Out-Law Guide 5 min. read

 There are special rules that apply to gifts or transactions between connected parties which can deem an asset to have been transferred for its market value for the purpose of CGT.
 In the case of some gifts of unquoted shares in a trading company or the holding company of a trading group, if conditions are satisfied, holdover relief may be available to defer the resulting gain until the recipient disposes of the shares.

 Every individual has an annual tax free allowance.
 This means that there is no CGT to pay in any tax year if an individual does not exceed this annual exempt amount.
 To the extent that an individual exceeds their annual exempt amount, CGT is charged on the amount of the excess.
-The annual exempt amount for the 2020-2021 tax year is £12,300.
+For the tax year starting 6 April 2024, the annual exempt amount is reducing from £6,000 to £3,000.
 Most trustees have an annual exempt amount of half the amount that applies for individuals.

 Individuals who are not UK resident for tax purposes are not subject to CGT on shares in UK companies, unless they return to the UK within five years of leaving.
-Non resident individuals are, however, subject to UK CGT on gains on property and land in the UK
+Non-UK tax resident individuals are, however, subject to UK CGT on gains on property and land in the UK

 Rate of CGT